james2406/CodeFirstGirls-York2016/3 -github/README.md

 ### Version Control

 Version control, is the key to collaborative software development.
-You can:

-* work in teams on the same project
-* easily manage conflicts in code on the same files
-* work on different versions all at the same time
-* decide what you want to keep and what you want to bin at the end
+You can, work in teams on the same project, easily manage conflicts in code on the same files, work on different versions all at the same time and then decide what you want to keep and what you want to bin at the end